skywind3000/asyncrun.vim/README.md

 - 2018/03/11 new option [g:asyncrun_open](#quickfix-window) to open quickfix window after job starts.
 - 2017/07/12 new option `-raw=1` to use raw output (not match with the errorformat)
 - 2017/06/26 new option `-cwd=<root>` to change working directory to project root, see [here](#project-root).
-- 2016/11/01 `asyncrun.vim` can now cooperate with `errormarker` now.
-- 2016/10/17 Glad to announce that `asyncrun.vim` supports NeoVim now.
-- 2016/10/15 `asyncrun.vim` can cooperate with `vim-fugitive`, see the bottom of the README.

 # Install